EENCloud/EEN-CLI-Public/README.md

   Filter based on camera names.
 - `--esn [esn1, esn2]`
   Comma-separated list of camera ESNs to update, or use `'*'` to apply to all cameras.
-- `--layout [layout name1, layout name2]`
-  Filter cameras by layouts.
-- `--layout-id [layout id1, layout id2]`
-  Filter cameras by layout IDs.
 - `--site [site name1, site name2]`
-  Filter cameras by sites.
+  Filter based on site names.
 - `--site-id [site id1, site id2]`
-  Filter cameras by site IDs.
+  Filter based on site IDs.
   `--status [status]`
-  Filter cameras by status.
+  Filter based on status.
 - `--tag [tag1, tag2]`
-  Filter cameras by tags.
+  Filter based on tags.

 #### Common Options: